Skip to content

 - Colossal empty weight of 1325 kg as allowed by 1992 ATCC regulations (but 125 kg less than last year)

-- Fading-resistant carbon front wheel brakes from the TWR Jaguar Le Mans program (treacherously weak when cold)
+- Fading-resistant carbon front brakes from TWR's Jaguar Le Mans program (are on strike until they warm up)

 This "plastic pig" derived from the platform of the then-already-ancient Opel Senator A2 was actually a very capable Group A touring car in the Australian Touring Car Championship.
 Featuring bodywork designed by Peter Stevens for Tom Walkinshaw Racing to reduce aerodynamic drag and lift at the same time, the "Walky" (nicknamed after Walkinshaw) was the first car produced by Holden Special Vehicles and developed a bit of a cult following with Australian motorsport fans.
 With a grand total of 750 units made due to additional demand after meeting the minimum of 500 units, it's also one of the most-produced Group A homologation specials.